 Nails for Framing

-Nails function with framing nailers available in several diameters and lengths.
+Nails that function with framing nailers are available in several diameters and lengths.
 They are only suited for three nail head varieties.
 Now, let’s learn some important things about using nails for framing.

 There are a lot of different types and sizes of nails, so it can be confusing to know which ones to use.
 There are mainly 4 types of nails that are used in framing projects: